 In addition to securing the loan against an asset, a lender might (we would argue that the lender should) also ask that a company or one or more people act as guarantor.
 A guarantor gives an additional degree of security.
 If the borrower defaults, the lender may pursue the guarantor for the whole debt, or any part of it.
 A guarantor therefore reduces the risk that the second hand sale value of the asset might be less than the debt outstanding.

 Further information and documents

 You can read further about what terms a loan agreement should contain.

-Or you may want to look at our range of agreements that secure lending to different parties against different types of assets.
+Or you may want to look at our range of loan agreement templates that secure lending to different parties against different types of assets.